2025aa05424/ML_income-classification/README.md

 ## Observations on Model Performance

 ### Logistic Regression
-Performed strongly with high AUC and balanced precision-recall.
-It handles this dataset well due to relatively linear separability of features.
+Logistic Regression achieved strong performance with 85.48% accuracy and an AUC of 0.9132, indicating strong class separability.
+Precision (0.7504) is higher than recall (0.6245), meaning the model is relatively conservative in predicting high-income (>50K) cases — when it predicts positive, it is usually correct, but it misses some true high-income individuals.
+The MCC (0.5928) confirms stable performance even under class imbalance.
+Logistic Regression performs well because several demographic and employment features exhibit approximately linear relationships with the log-odds of income class.

 ### Decision Tree
-Showed moderate performance but lower AUC compared to ensemble methods.
-Single decision trees may overfit and produce less stable predictions.
+The Decision Tree achieved 81.55% accuracy with the lowest AUC (0.7528) among all models, indicating weaker probability ranking ability.
+Precision and recall are balanced (~0.63), suggesting unbiased but moderate-quality predictions.
+The MCC of 0.5061 reflects weaker correlation with true labels compared to ensemble methods.
+Single decision trees are prone to overfitting and sensitive to data variations, which explains the performance gap compared to ensemble-based approaches.

-### K-Nearest Neighbors
+### K-Nearest Neighbors (KNN)
-Achieved decent performance but slightly lower than Logistic Regression.
-Performance depends on proper feature scaling.
+KNN achieved 82.58% accuracy with an AUC of 0.8497, showing moderate discriminative ability.
+Precision (0.6667) slightly exceeds recall (0.6005), meaning some high-income cases are missed.
+The model's performance depends heavily on the choice of k and proper feature scaling.
+Since KNN relies on distance calculations across all training samples, prediction can be computationally expensive.
+The moderate results indicate that neighborhood-based classification captures local patterns but does not outperform more structured models.

 ### Naive Bayes
-Fast and computationally efficient but weakest performer.
-The low recall indicates difficulty in capturing higher income cases due to the independence assumption between features.
+Naive Bayes was the weakest performer with 79.10% accuracy and a notably low recall (0.3189), meaning it correctly identifies only about 32% of actual high-income individuals.
+This results in the lowest F1 score (0.4317) and MCC (0.3559).
+The poor recall stems from the strong feature independence assumption, which does not hold well for demographic data where features like education, occupation, age, and working hours are correlated.
+Although computationally efficient and fast to train, Naive Bayes sacrifices predictive quality in this dataset.

-### Random Forest
+### Random Forest (Ensemble)
-Improved performance compared to a single Decision Tree.
-The ensemble approach reduced overfitting and increased predictive stability.
+Random Forest achieved strong performance with 85.71% accuracy and an AUC of 0.9161, closely matching Logistic Regression.
+It achieved the highest precision (0.8181) among all models, meaning its positive predictions are highly reliable.
+However, recall (0.5479) is lower, indicating it misses a substantial portion of high-income cases.
+The ensemble of multiple decision trees reduces overfitting observed in a single Decision Tree and provides stable, robust predictions.
+Random Forest balances accuracy and robustness effectively.

-### XGBoost
+### XGBoost (Ensemble)
-Best performing model across most metrics.
-Gradient boosting effectively captures feature interactions and improves generalization.
+XGBoost was the best-performing model across all evaluation metrics, achieving 87.22% accuracy, the highest AUC (0.9338), the best F1 score (0.7208), and the highest MCC (0.6429).
+It demonstrates an excellent balance between precision (0.7903) and recall (0.6625), making it the most effective model at identifying high-income individuals without sacrificing overall accuracy.
+The gradient boosting framework iteratively corrects previous errors and captures complex non-linear feature interactions.
+Due to its superior performance across all metrics, XGBoost is the most suitable model for deployment.

 ---